Eric035/TicTacToe/README.md

-#This program allows to play TicTacToe with an "intelligent" A.I.
+#This program allows the user to play TicTacToe with an "intelligent" A.I.

 Instructions:
 1. Type in your name.